svtuck/svtuck.github.io/CS201/GradingExam1.md

 ## Question 4
 - If you believe I was wrong, please come have a private conversation about your reasoning
 - I was not happy with the size of this question.
-Big O was over representned on the test, and switching between tight bounds for Big O when looking at code and loose ones for definitions threw people off.
+Big O was over represented on the test, and switching between tight bounds for Big O when looking at code and loose ones for definitions threw people off.
 In light of this, divide your score on Q4 by 3 and round it for your adjusted score.
 The adjusted test is then out of 37.

 ## Question 5
 - Part 1: primitive assignments, data is copied